jakebobu/random-plains-class/README.md

 # random-plains-class
-random forest classification of northern colorado using neighborhood cleaning
+random forest classification of northern Colorado using neighborhood cleaning